Characters of Stella Glow.

 - In his final support with Alto, he tells how he grew up a long time ago in a war-torn era.
 Despite this, there were no recent wars mentioned, and he's acting fairly nostalgic for a 25 year old.
 He's referring to the Eclipse 1000 years ago.

-- After defeating the Harbingers at Fahrenheit, Klaus gives the order to follow Hilda, with the mysterious angel (before she introduces herself as Giselle) being the first to respond to such an order.
-This foreshadows how Klaus knows far more about her than he's letting on.
+- After defeating the Harbingers at Fahrenheit, Klaus gives the order to follow Hilda, with the mysterious angel, Giselle, being the first to respond to such an order.
+This gives us our first clue that Klaus knows far more about the 9th Regiment's mysterious helper than he's letting on.

 - Guest-Star Party Member: A very long lasting one.
 He doesn't leave the party until the final third of the game, meaning he's in the party longer than several of the permanent characters are.

 - Hair of Gold, Heart of Gold: The noble blond leader of the 9th Regiment.
 Actually subverted, especially since his hair was darker as a hero.

 - Interface Spoiler: Klaus becomes quite a bit more suspicious once you realize you can't advance his Affinity past rank 7.